 To send encrypted email, the email recipient must have encrypted email set up and have shared their public key with you.

-Direct messaging is a method of encrypted email that is intended to simplify the 'discovery' of public key certificates, but additional setup is required.
-See Setting up Direct Messaging.
+Direct messaging is a method of encrypted email that is intended to simplify the discovery of public key certificates, but additional setup is required.
+See Email Direct Encryption.